Table of Contents

 Maturity Model for Microsoft 365

 Microsoft 365 is an ideal choice to enhance corporate communication and productivity.
 The Microsoft 365 Maturity Model supports assessment of platform acceptance and usage within the context of a business by analyzing Teams, OneDrive, and SharePoint integrations.
-These five stages provide another paradigm that helps in automation of tasks, boosting productivity, and fostering team cooperation.
+These five stages provide another paradigm that helps in the automation of tasks, boosting productivity, and fostering team cooperation.

 Conclusion